microsoft/samples-for-ai/README.md

 c.
 Visual Studio Code Tools for AI for Visual Studio Code

 2. Pre-download data
-In CNTK-BrainScript-MNIST project, in “input” folder, run “python install_mnist.py” to download data to current folder.
+In CNTK-BrainScript-MNIST project, in "input" folder, run "python install_mnist.py" to download data to current folder.

 ## Run samples in Local Environment

 1. Run CNTK-BrainScript Projects
 a.
 Download and Open the solution
 b.
-Set the project you want as “Startup Project”
+Set the project you want as "Startup Project"
 c.
-Set the script you want to run as “Startup File”
+Set the script you want to run as "Startup File"
 d.
-Click “Run CNTK Brain Script”
+Click "Run CNTK Brain Script"

 2. Run Python Flavored Projects
 a.
 Download and Open the solution
 b.
-Set the “Startup Project” and “Startup File”
+Set the "Startup Project" and "Startup File"
 c.
 Right-click the script -> Start without Debugging